DaleLore/daily_co/README.md

 <hr>

 ## Create the Daily.co video call component
-There are a couple of ways we can add a frame (i.e. callObject, createframe(), etc), but we're going to embed the code Daily has so kindly shared for a Daily prebuilt video call component.
-We're already referred to the docs here: https://docs.daily.co/prebuilt#step-by-step-guide-embed-daily-prebuilt
+There are a couple of ways we can add a frame (i.e. callObject, createframe(), etc), but we're going to embed the code Daily has so kindly shared for a prebuilt video call component.
+We've already referred to the docs here: https://docs.daily.co/prebuilt#step-by-step-guide-embed-daily-prebuilt

-The Daily JS library script tag is already added in the `<head>`, so we're going to add the code snippet to the HTML's `<body>` and replacing the `https://your-team.daily.co/hello` in the code snippet with your own room URL.
+The Daily JS library script tag is already added in the `<head>`, so we're going to add the code snippet to the HTML's `<body>` and replacing the `https://your-team.daily.co/hello` in the code snippet with our own room URL.

 ```
 <script>